 Through a clever interplay of rigidity and dynamism, Obels work occupies a space deftly lingering between a sense of weight and weightlessness.
 His sculptures completely confound our perceptions of how a steel sculpture should look like and behave.
 The bends in the work appear to defy what the material can be persuaded to do.

-Pieter Obels (b.1968, Kruisland, NL) lives and works in The Netherlands.
+Pieter Obels (b.1968, Kruisland) lives and works in the Netherlands.

-His sculptures were featured in numerous solo and group exhibitions such as the Solo Project at Basel Art Fair, Switzerland (2015; 2014); the Swiss Triennial Festival of Sculpture (2015); the Schlosspark in Koln-Stammhein, Germany (2013); and the Gunzburg Sculpture Park, Germany (2013) amongst others.
+His sculptures were featured in numerous solo and group exhibitions including the Solo Project at Basel Art Fair, the Swiss Triennial Festival of Sculpture, the Schlosspark in Koln-Stammhein and the Gunzburg Sculpture Park, Germany.
+Obels’ works are actively commissioned and acquired by private collectors and public institutions across the world including The Valley, Amsterdam, Hotel 1 in Mayfair, London.